Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: 2D-to-3D Matching

 Given this discretization, we define the product graph $\cG_{M\times N}=(\cV_{M\times N},\cE_{M\times N},\cC_{M\times N})$ via

-where $\overline{i}:=i\mod{m}$.
-The product graph takes the Cartesian product of the vertices in $\cG_M$ and $\cG_N$ and connects them iff their projections on both shapes are connected (or identical).
+The product graph takes the Cartesian product of the vertices in $\cG_M$ and $\cG_N$ representing all possible point-wise matchings between the two shapes and connects elements of this set iff their projections on the original shapes are connected (or identical).
 See Fig.~\ref{fig:prodman} for an illustration.
+This preserves the original connectivity of each shape and enforces continuous solutions.
+Notice that the orientation of the circular 2D query shape is maintained because edges with $i_0 \neq i_1$ are directed.
+Edges where $i_0 = i_1$ are connected in both directions.

+Furthermore, we will be interested in \emph{edge-wise} instead of point-wise costs to solve the shortest path problem.
+We use the distances as stored in $D$ at each endpoint of one edge $\left[ (i_0, j_0), (i_1, j_1)\right] \in \cE_{M\times N}$

+and linearly interpolate the costs along the edge.
+This is equal to integrating over the average of both values and results in the cost function

+$(x,y)$ is a 5D-coordinate with the stacked coordinate values from $x \in M$ (2D) and $y \in N$ (3D).
+This is a discretization of the line integral between both vertices from Equation \ref{eq:E_line}.

-In addition, the representation of the 2D shape $M$ is extended by having two copies of $x_0$, namely at position $i=0$ and at position $i=m$.
-As a result, any matching can be re\-presented by a path from $(0,j)$ to $(m,j)$.
+To solve the shortest path problem a fixed source and target set is needed.
+We have no information about which vertices are contained in the solution but to have a circular path, we know that each $x \in M$ has to represented at least once in the solution.
+Therefore, the representation of the 2D shape $M$ is cut at an arbitrary $x$ and is extended by having two copies of $x_0$, namely at position $i=0$ and at position $i=m$.
+As a result, any continuous matching can be re\-presented by a path from $(0,j)$ to $(m,j)$.
 Hence, an optimal matching can be cast as finding a shortest path in a graph if an initial match $(x_0,y_j)\in\Gamma_\phi$ is given.
-Such a computation can easily be done by Dijkstra's algorithm.
-Using a priority heap the computation takes $\cO(mn\cdot\log(mn))$ time.
-Since there is no path from $(i_1,j_1)$ to $(i_0,j_0)$ if $i_1>i_0$, we associate to each \emph{layer} $\{i\}\times\{0,\ldots,n-1\}$ a different priority heap and reduce the running time to $\cO(mn\log(n))$.
-These observations lead to the following theorem.
+Such a computation can easily be done by Dijkstra's algorithm \cite{dijkstra59}.
+Using a priority heap the computation takes $\cO(mn\cdot\log(mn))$ steps.
+Since there is no path from $(i_1,j_1)$ to $(i_0,j_0)$ if $i_1>i_0$, we associate to each \emph{layer} $\{i\}\times\{0,\ldots,n-1\}$ a different priority heap and reduce the runtime to $\cO(mn\log(n))$.
+These observations lead to the following theorem considering the above mentioned observations and the fact that we have to test $n$ different initial matches.

-\begin{theorem} Given a 2D query shape $M$ and a 3D target shape $N$, discretized by $m$ and $n$ vertices, respectively, we can find a minimizer of~\eqref{eq:E_line} in $\cO(mn^2\log(n))$ time.
-If $n=\cO(m^2)$, this leads to the subcubic runtime of $\cO(n^{2.5}\log(n))$. \end{theorem} \begin{proof} The runtime analysis follows from the above mentioned observations and the fact that we have to test $n$ different initial matches.
-The only thing that remains to be shown is that the edge costs $\cC_{M\times N}[(i_0,j_0),(i_1,j_1)]$ discretize the line integral of~\eqref{eq:E_line}.
-Since we have
+\begin{theorem} Given a 2D query shape $M$ and a 3D target shape $N$, discretized by $m$ and $n$ vertices, respectively, we can find a minimizer of~\eqref{eq:E_line} in $\cO(mn^2\log(n))$ steps.
+If $n=\cO(m^2)$, this leads to the subcubic runtime of $\cO(n^{2.5}\log(n))$. \end{theorem}

-the edge cost is a linear approximation of the line integral associated with the edge $[(i_0,j_0),(i_1,j_1)]$. \end{proof}